ESMCI/visualCaseGen/paper/paper.md

-CESM experiments demands a deep understanding of component compatibility, grid configurations, parameterization schemes, and model hierarchies, making the setup process highly complex and time-intensive, particularly for non-standard and cutting-edge applications. visualCaseGen addresses these challenges by providing an intuitive, interactive interface that automates and simplifies experiment setup, significantly reducing configuration time and enhancing usability for modelers.
+CESM experiments demands a deep understanding of component compatibility, grid configurations, parameterization schemes, and model hierarchies, making the setup process highly complex and time-intensive, particularly for non-standard or breakthrough applications. visualCaseGen addresses these challenges by providing an intuitive, interactive interface that automates and simplifies experiment setup, significantly reducing configuration time and enhancing usability for modelers.